 To be honest, there isn’t tons to do in the station, apart from shopping and eating.
 We still recommend spending some time walking around the shops though, as you might find some last-minute souvenirs.

-There are some notable features to check out, including a Bunraku Puppet display and Sennari Byotan (cluster of gourds).
+There are some notable features to check out, including a Bunraku Puppet display and Sennari Byotan (cluster of gourds) on the 3rd Floor.
 You can also see large locomotive wheels on the first floor.

 In terms of things to do in the surrounding area, you won’t find much — just a bunch of hotels.
 However, if you fancy a cup of coffee, there is a nice independent café near the station.